Exchange semester Bachelor

 As soon as you have completed courses worth 38 ECTS credits (excluding free elective courses), you can apply for an exchange semester at one of our partner universities.
 You can always check online to see if you fulfill the application requirements.

-If you have already completed an exchange semester or have already been nominated for an exchange semester during your bachelor’s degree program, you cannot apply for another exchange semester.
-However, you can still apply for an International Summer University program in that case.
+If you have already completed an exchange semester or have already been nominated for an exchange semester during your bachelor’s degree, you cannot apply for another exchange semester.
+However, an application for an International Short Program is still open to you.
+It is also possible to apply for an Erasmus+ grant for a self-organized internship abroad.

 You can apply for an exchange semester during the official application periods.
 Please note that applications must be submitted a year in advance.
-This means, for example, that if you apply during a winter semester application period and are then nominated for a stay abroad, you will start your exchange semester in the following winter semester.
+This means if you apply during a winter semester application period and then get nominated for a stay abroad, you will start your exchange semester in the following winter semester.

 Three application periods are available per semester.
-One of these three application periods is for overseas partner universities, and one for partner universities in Europe.
+One application period is for partner universities in overseas, another one for partner universities in Europe.
 During the third period (additional application period), students can normally reapply for overseas and European exchange places that have not been awarded to any applicant yet.

 The entire application process takes place online.
-According to their personal preferences, students may apply for places at up to 3 universities.
+According to your personal preferences, you may apply for up to three universities.

-Students of the IBW Chinesisch (International Business Administration and Chinese) program and all other individual study programs: Please ask your International Office regional coordinator to unlock the online application for you.
+Students of the IBW Chinesisch (International Business Administration and Chinese) program and all other individual study programs: Please ask our general consultation team to unlock the online application for you.

 Students are selected for exchange places based on the following criteria: